An exit strategy sets the tone for your long-term goals

 An exit strategy allows businesses to visualise their future goals, plans, asset management, etc. It provides businesses with a focused trajectory towards their long-term growth.

 Provides insight into your company’s worth

-Mapping out an exit strategy requires detailed planning.
-It involves a thorough evaluation of your company’s assets, market conditions, financial records, etc. Doing this ahead will give you more clarity over your performance thus far and will help you understand whether you’re on track with your goals and if you need to make any changes to meet your expectations.
+Planning your exit strategy involves a thorough evaluation of your company’s assets, market conditions, financial records, etc. Doing this ahead will give you more clarity over your performance thus far and will help you understand whether you’re on track with your goals and if you need to make any changes to meet your expectations.